Anna Luisa Pignatelli: Biography

-Anna Luisa Ermanna Pia Cecilia was born in Tuscany as the only daughter of Prince Wolf Georg Alfred of Schönburg-Waldenburg (1902-1983) and Countess Luciana Bargagli-Stoffi (1921-1984).
+Princess Anna Luisa Ermanna Pia Cecilia was born in Tuscany as the only daughter of Prince Wolf Georg Alfred of Schönburg-Waldenburg (1902-1983) and his wife, Countess Luciana Bargagli-Stoffi (1921-1984).
 She studied in Siena and graduated in Florence in Political Science.
 Married to a diplomat, Don Fabrizio Pignatelli della Leonessa dei Principi di Monteroduni (b.
-1952), she has lived many years abroad, particular in South Korea, Tanzania, Portugal and for long periods in Guatemala where she played a significant role in the cultural life of the Italian community, has contributed with several articles to the local newspaper La Gazzetta and has organized cultural activities as honorary president of the Asociación de Damas Italianas.
+1952), she has lived many years abroad, particular in South Korea, Tanzania, Portugal and for long periods in Guatemala where she played a significant role in the cultural life of the Italian community, has contributed with several articles to the local newspaper La Gazzetta and has organized cultural activities.

 Writings

 In 1989 she started her writing production with a book dedicated to Guatemalan ethnic groups of Mayan descent, showing a strong interest in the culture of the local communities.
-Her Tuscan roots emerge in the following novels L’ultimo feudo (2002), Buio (2006), Nero Toscano (2012) and Ruggine (2016), Foschia (2019), where the dominant themes are the attachment to the land and the ancestral values of her characters.
+Her maternal Tuscan roots emerge in the following novels L’ultimo feudo (2002), Buio (2006), Nero Toscano (2012) and Ruggine (2016), Foschia (2019), where the dominant themes are the attachment to the land and the ancestral values of her characters.
 The political and social situation of Guatemala is the main theme in the novel Le lac indigène (2012).

 Her books are used in Italian literature and language courses at the Franklin & Marshall College of Lancaster (USA).